Anti-malarial Drugs Market

 -

-In November 2022, Novartis and Medicines for Malaria Venture decided to progress to a Phase 3 clinical trial for the innovative lumefantrine/ganaplacide-SDF combination, targeting both adults and children affected by malaria.
+In November 2022, Novartis, in collaboration with Medicines for Malaria Venture (MMV), advanced to a Phase 3 clinical trial for the innovative lumefantrine/ganaplacide-SDF combination therapy targeting malaria in both adults and children.
+The initiative highlights their joint commitment to antimalarial innovation and enhancing global health outcomes.

 -

-In January 2021, MMV and GSK announced that the Australian Therapeutic Goods Administration (TGA) approved the submission of a Category 1 application seeking to expand the indication of Kozenis single dose (tafenoquine) to include pediatric populations.
-This extension aims to address the radical cure, preventing relapse, of Plasmodium vivax (P. vivax) malaria.
+In January 2021, Medicines for Malaria Venture (MMV) and GSK announced that the Australian Therapeutic Goods Administration (TGA) accepted a Category 1 application to expand the indication of Kozenis single-dose (tafenoquine) for pediatric populations.
+The move aims to deliver a radical cure for Plasmodium vivax (P. vivax) malaria, helping prevent relapse and improving access to treatment for children.

 Anti-malarial Drugs Market Segment Analysis